abusch/rustracer/README.md

  * Volumetric rendering
  * More integrators: path-tracing and bidirectional path tracing
  * Animations
- * Support for PBRT scene file format
- * Support for reading/writing EXR files (hopefully [openexr-rs](https://github.com/cessen/openexr-rs) becomes usable soon :)
+ * Support for writing EXR files
  * Support for PLY meshes
  * more light types
  * Finish ray-differential support